 - SNMP on UDP port 161

-Access and collect information from printers via SNMP v1.
-Please inform us if you require SNMP v3 or use a Community name, which is different from: “public”.
+Access and collect information from printers via SNMP.
+Both SNMPv1 and SNMPv3 is supported.
 ICMP message requests and replies must be allowed on the local network, as the ping command is used to discover printers.

 - RAW print on TCP port 9100

 Transfer print data to the printers.
 The computer with Printix Client must be able to reach the printer on the network to allow printing.
-Print data can also be sent via LPR and TCP port 515.
-Use of other port numbers is also supported.
+Print data can also be sent via:

 - TCP port 21335